ArthurZey/arthurzey.github.io/_pages/stubs/growth.md

   * learning to how to better navigate the line between
     * deescalation, being tactful, avoiding/preventing conflict ("conflict-aversion")
     * standing up for _the truth_, being authentic, not being a doormat, saying "no" to inappropriate behavior
+  * overcoming my propensity to make false excuses to spare hurting others' feelings; instead, finding a way to be direct and kind and truthful, even if it's unpleasant for them ("direct _is_ kind")
   * learning how to be sensitive, compassionate, caring, understanding, tactful _without_ its landing as overthinking, game-playing, manipulation, sociopathic
   * learning how to determine when, if ever, "tough love" is appropriate instead of softer compassion
     * whether it's justified to artificially use a sharper, tactless tone because it will land better / be more effective in the moment with a person whose wounds might cause compassion to land badly (and what the long-term consequences of doing this might be)